 Aside from size, quality, and price, there are some other debatable points, but I think only one is of much significance— the lack of an electronically driven mount.

-These dob mounts don’t have to remain manually operated, that range in price from a few hundred dollars to a couple of thousand.
+These dob mounts don’t have to remain manually operated, ranging in price from a few hundred dollars to a couple of thousand.

-When viewing planets at higher levels of magnification, you need to nudge the scope along every twenty or thirty seconds to keep the target within the field of view, but it’s not difficult.
+When viewing planets at higher magnification levels, you need to nudge the scope along every twenty or thirty seconds to keep the target within the field of view, but it’s not difficult.

 If planetary or lunar photography is something you want to learn, a motor-driven mount will be necessary.
 Otherwise, it just makes life a little easier.